JUMP TO:

 The score seems pretty good to me, and has trended reasonably enough based on my perceptions of how ready I was upon that day.
 There’s been a few days where it seems like it gives me a bit more credit for poor sleep than I’d prefer, but I suspect that might be slightly skewed because my baseline period (or the last three weeks in general) has been so low on sleep due to all sorts of work travel, that it’s probably decided/assumed this was the norm.

-Speaking of that sleep, the sleep metrics have been solid in terms of wake-up/fall-asleep times, within a few mins of my actual times (no more than 5-7 minutes out).
+Speaking of that sleep, the sleep metrics have been solid in terms of wake-up/fall-asleep times, within a few minutes of my actual times (no more than 5-7 minutes out).
 This includes periods where I would be in bed on my phone/TV, and it didn’t accidentally trigger that as sleep time.
 So kudos there.
 The watch/app of course also shows sleep stage/phase information:

-But as I note in every review, comparing the data is basically like throwing spaghetti at a wall.
+But as I note in every review, comparing the phase/stage data is basically like throwing spaghetti at a wall.
 Even the “most accurate” methods to compare sleep phases/stages is only in the mid-80% accuracy range, which, we’d never accept for comparing heart rate data to be wrong 20% of the time as our ‘gold standard’.
-Thus, I don’t do comparisons of sleep phases/stages, as catchy/fun as the might be.
+Thus, I don’t do comparisons of sleep phases/stages, as catchy/fun as that might be.

 In terms of notifications, you can swipe up to see those, as well as respond to them directly from the watch.
-There are countless other reviews though that cover some of those more general smartwatch features that haven’t changed any in years.
+There are countless other reviews, though, that cover some of those more general smartwatch features that haven’t changed any in years.

-Lastly, I do want to briefly mention the you can download offline maps to the Pixel Watch 3.
+Lastly, I do want to briefly mention that you can download offline maps to the Pixel Watch 3.
 You’ll use the Google Maps app on your phone to highlight the area you want to download offline maps to your phone.
 Then, concurrently, that option will also be available for the watch (the same area).

-On the watch, you’ll choose the Google Maps app, and then within that you’ll see the options available to download.
+On the watch, you’ll choose the Google Maps app, and then within that, you’ll see the options available to download.
 These will download once on a charger and within range of WiFi:

 Note however, that there isn’t any integrated navigation from a workout standpoint.
 Like Apple, it’s a separate app entirely.
 This is a good example of where there’s a distinct difference between the endurance-focused companies, and the Apple/Google’s of the world.
-They see those as totally separate apps that you can switch back and forth between, whereas the endurance sports companies know the it’s one cohesive experience.
+They see those as totally separate apps that you can switch back and forth between, whereas the endurance sports companies know that it’s one cohesive experience.
 Obviously, I side with the companies that have been doing this for a long time, and I suspect eventually we’ll see Apple/Google join them.

 Thus, let’s dig deeper into sports.

-Workout & Sports:
+Workout and Sports:

 Outside of the size increase, the biggest changes within the Pixel Watch 3 are to the sports features, and specifically a heavy focus on running.
-That said, all sports benefit from the new Cardio Load & Target Load features.
+That said, all sports benefit from the new Cardio Load and Target Load features.
 So I’m going to briefly touch on basics like starting a workout/etc, but spend a bit more time on the newer bits around structured workouts, running efficiency metrics, and then transition into the next section for Cardio Load components.

 Here’s the full listing of sport types (as of Sept 16th, 2024):